• Bread Machine

 Instructions

 • Mix eggs, vegetable oil, granulated white sugar, brown sugar and vanilla extract in a large bowl.
-Use an electric mixer to mix these ingredients together.
+Use an electric mixer (not spoon) to mix these ingredients together.
 Stir until creamy.

 • Then stir in the flour, baking soda and salt.
-Use an electric mixer to mix all of the ingredients together.
+Use an electric mixer (not spoon) to mix all of the ingredients together.
 Mix until ingredients are completely blended and cookie dough looks creamy.
-FYI – Read the tips section below to find out why using an electric mixer results in a much better cookie than mixing by hand (when using vegetable oil).
+FYI – Read the tips section below to find out why using an electric mixer results in a much better cookie than mixing with a spoon (when using vegetable oil).
 However, don't overmix.
 Only mix for 1-2 minutes with an electric mixer.

 • Add the chocolate chips to the cookie dough.
 Use a large spoon (not electric mixer) to stir in chocolate chips.
 Stir until chips are mixed evenly throughout the dough.

-• Optional (but recommended) – Chill the dough in a covered bowl in your refrigerator for 30-60 minutes.
+• Chill the dough in a covered bowl in your refrigerator for at least 30 minutes.
 This helps to prevent the cookie dough from spreading in the oven and reduces the potential for overly thin/flat cookies.

-• Scoop the dough with a tablespoon or cookie dough scoop and place this dough "ball" onto a non-stick baking sheet.
+• Scoop the dough with a tablespoon, cookie dough scoop or your hands and place the dough "balls" onto a non-stick baking sheet.
+Then press down on each dough "ball" with your palm so the dough forms a "patty" (about 1/3-1/2 inch in height).
 You will need at least 2 baking sheets in order to bake all of the cookies at the same time (if they can fit in your oven) or you will need to bake each batch separately (one after the other).
+FYI – I like to use my hands to roll the dough into balls.
+I find that this results in better shaped cookies and the cookies hold together better (since you are pressing the dough & chips together with your hands).
+However, my hands do get a bit oily!

 • Leave space of roughly 2-3 inches between each dough ball because the cookies will spread as they bake.